JacoLuna/Taller-mecanico-Sist/README.md

 • development on .NET: coding of every form, accesorie and fuction

 • development on SQL: data base desing, inserts in the base, data base conection

+At the moment I can only upload the data base, the inserts and the database design due to the amount of files that the system has